 PDD-NOS comes in a severe form and in a milder form.
 Children with milder PPD-NOS symptoms often want to make friends or interact with them.
 However, they often act a bit strange compared to their peers and do not know how to make new friends.
 When they grow older they often stay close to their parents and other people that are around but they are not well able to make new friends.

 Communication is frequently the biggest problem for children with PDD-NOS.
 It already starts when they were babies and were not able to babble and when they grow older they speak less often than what is considered normal.
 Because of this, they have trouble learning new words and their vocabulary is not as large as in a normal development.

-Besides communication they can also have problems with recognizing facial expressions and emotions.
+Besides communication, they can also have problems with recognizing facial expressions and emotions.
 They don’t know how to act when someone is laughing or crying because they don’t fully understand the meaning of that behavior.
 Another problem is that they do not understand figural speech.
-They think rationally and don’t understand jokes or sarcastic remarks because they take it to literally.
+They think rationally and don’t understand jokes or sarcastic remarks because they take it too literally.

 Just like in autism, children with PDD-NOS symptoms often stick to one topic when they are communicating.
-They will speak of a topic that they know off.
+They will speak of a topic that they know of.

 Although these children have difficulties adapting and grow up normally, a lot is achievable with proper education and treatment.
 Therefore it is important that if you recognize these symptoms to talk to a doctor and ask for advice.